Top 77 Slang For Capitalize – Meaning & Usage

 • A social media post might include the phrase, “SO PROUD OF MYSELF” to express pride with capit.

-See also Top 4 Slang For Brand New – Meaning & Usage
+See also Top 20 Slang For Hard Work – Meaning & Usage

 51. Big letter